Concealed Handgun Permit

 If you are applying for a new permit the following steps will make the application process as easy as possible.

 Renewals are effective for five years from the date of issue.
-Thirty days prior to expiration of a permit, the permittee may download the renewal application or obtain a copy from the Delta County Sheriff’s Office.
+Permittees may download the renewal application or obtain a copy from the Delta County Sheriff’s Office up to 120 days prior to expiration of the permit.

-Please sign the renewal application in front of a witness at the time you submit your renewal application, along with cash or personal check for $13.00, made payable to the Delta County Sheriff’s Office.
+Please sign the renewal application in front of a Notary Public at the time you submit your renewal application, along with cash or personal check for $13.00, made payable to the Delta County Sheriff’s Office.

 This fee is for the Instant Criminal Background check and a criminal history check of the Colorado Bureau of Investigation files.
 We will submit your application and contact you when we receive CBI’s results.

-You will receive a postcard in the mail asking you to call the Delta County Sheriff’s Office at 874-2010.
+You will receive a postcard, phone call or email regarding making an appointment to come to the Sheriff's Office.
 Make an appointment to come to the Office, 555 Palmer Street, Delta, for your final interview, photo and card distribution.
-An administrative fee of $15.00 cash or personal check, made payable to the Delta County Sheriff’s Office, will be due at that time.
+An administrative fee of $20.00 cash or personal check, made payable to the Delta County Sheriff’s Office, will be due at that time.

 Permit Loss, Theft or Destruction